:: All prices listed are wholesale to shops :: Retail prices to individuals are twice those listed ::

 MEASUREMENTS: We have a conversion chart, that works equally as well for fractional inches, decimal inches, and millimeters.
 It's very thorough and now goes all the way up to 3"!
 Feel free to link to it!

-PAYMENTS: We are now accepting online payments via Dwolla!
+PAYMENTS: We now accept online payments via Dwolla!

 You must have an account with them to send money, and is only for US customers.
 In line with our ethics, it avoids the credit card system.